SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

     }
 ~~~

-Abstractly, an ACDC with one or more edges may be a fragment of a distributed labeled property graph.
+Abstractly, an ACDC with one or more edges may be a fragment of a distributed property graph.
 However, the local label does not enable the unique global resolution of a given edge with properties other than the node, `n` field, property.
 To make an edge with additional properties also globally uniquely resolvable we add a `d` field that is the SAID of the edge's sub-block.
 Because the SAID is a cryptographic digest it will universally and uniquely identify an edge with a given set of properties [[47]].
-This allows ACDCs to be used as secure fragments of a globally distributed labeled property graph.
-This combines the beneficial features of property graphs and global knowledge graphs in a secure manner that crosses trust domains.
+This allows ACDCs to be used as secure fragments of a globally distributed property graph (PG).
+This enables a property graph to serve as a global knowledge graph in a secure manner that crosses trust domains [[62]][[63]][[64]].
 This is shown below.

 ~~~json